 Pomaderris brunnea is an endangered shrub that is classified in the TSPD as a species that "cannot withstand loss".
-Up to 6 plants may be impacted in land proposed for certification (5 are within proposed local open space/APZ areas and some may be able to be protected).
+2 plants may be impacted in land proposed for certification that are adjacent to the Prospect water canal.

 A red flag variation request prepared in accordance with the criteria set out in Section 2.4.1 and 2.4.3 of the BCAM is provided in Section 5 for impacts to P. brunnea.
 It is noted that a red flag variation request must be assessed and approved by the OEH before biodiversity certification can be conferred.